-Try snowless brush skiing at Edinburgh's Midlothian Ski Centre in Hillend (a little south of town — works best for drivers) and give "brush-skiing" a try — downhill skiing without all that pesky snow.
+Try snowless brush skiing at the Midlothian Snowsports Centre in Hillend (a little south of town — works best for drivers) and give "brush-skiing" a try — downhill skiing without all that pesky snow.
 While you're actually skiing over what seems like a million toothbrushes, it feels like snow skiing on a slushy day.
 Beware: Local doctors are used to treating an ailment called "Hillend Thumb" — thumbs dislocated when people fall and get tangled in the brush.

 The official festival is the original, more formal, and most likely to get booked up first.
 Major events sell out well in advance.
 The less formal Fringe Festival features "on the edge" comedy and theater.
 Tickets are usually available at the door, but popular shows can sell out.

 The Military Tattoo is a massing of the bands, drums, and bagpipes with groups from all over the former British Empire.
 Displaying military finesse with a stirring lone-piper finale, this grand spectacle fills the castle esplanade nightly except Sunday, normally from a week before the festival starts until a week before it finishes.